wordofwarning/wordofwarning.org/current/2014-autumnwinter/tbc/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "tbc" # the name of the artist or company
+artist: "Michael Pinchbeck tbc" # the name of the artist or company
 show: "tbc" # the name of the show
 artist_size: 1
 show_size: 2